siddharthnaik03/Electric-Vehicle_Market_Analysis-using-SQL-and-Tableau/README.md

 5.	### Most registered models:The above graph shows the distribution of electric vehicle registrations among different models.

        •	TESLA’s MODEL Y and MODEL 3 are the most registered vehicles, with MODEL Y having the highest number of registrations.

        •	NISSAN’s LEAF is the third most registered model and the most registered non-TESLA vehicle.

        •	TESLA’s MODEL S and MODEL X also have a significant number of registrations.

        •	CHEVROLET’s BOLT EV and VOLT are the next in the ranking with considerable registrations.

-    •	Jeep’s Wrangler and Ford’s Mustang Mach-E have the least number of registrations among the models shown.

 6.	### Electric Range Analysis: Analyse the electric range of vehicles to see how EV technology is progressing.

         The above graph shows the progression of the average electric range of vehicles from around the year 2000 to 2024.
 Key findings from the graph:

         •	There is a general upward trend in the average electric range of EVs over the years, indicating improvements in technology and battery efficiency.

         •	There is a noticeable peak around the year 2020 when the average range reaches its highest point.

         •	Following 2020, there’s a significant drop in the average range, which could indicate that data for the following years might be incomplete or reflect the introduction of several lower-range models.

         •	After the sharp decline, there is a slight recovery in the average range in the most recent year shown on the graph.

         •	The number of actual EV registrations remained relatively low and stable until around 2010, after which there was a consistent and steep upward trend, suggesting a significant increase in EV adoption.

 7. ### Estimated Growth in Market Size: Analyze and find the estimated growth in the market size of electric vehicles.